hsk81/fx-bitstamp/README.md

 On the other hand it is very encouraging to observe a very strong correlation between fees and profit: As long as the fees are sufficiently low, the bottom line should be positive (for almost *any* sub-period and/or price history).

-## Improvement Options: Performance and Strategy
+## Improvement Options

+There are three ways to improve this still basic trading system: One is w.r.t. *technology*, the other w.r.t. to the applied *mathematics*, and another w.r.t. the trading *strategy*.
+Let's investigate each option:

+### Technology
+...

+### Mathematics
+...

+### Strategy
 ...